Aman7572/Project-3/README.md

 # Project-3
-Third project is a weather app using-
+This is a weather webpage,
+using-
 HTML
 CSS